Chinese New Year 2020

 Why do we celebrate Chinese New Year?

-Although Chinese New York celebrations will be happening on the 10th February in London, CNY is actually a two-week festival, beginning officially on 5th February.
+Although Chinese New Year celebrations will be happening on the 26th January in London, CNY is actually a two-week festival based on lunar cycles.
+For this reason the date of the festival changes yearly.
 You may also have heard the celebration called the “Spring Festival” or the “Lunar New Year”.